OmarAlsuleimani/RihalChallengeSolution/README.md

 # Rihal Challenge Solution

 This project is the solution to Rihal's web app challenge created by Omar Al-Suleimani.
-It satisfies all of the mandotory requirements, and 6 out of 7 bonus requirements.
+It satisfies all of the mandotory requirements, and 6 out of 7 bonus requirements, the missing one being the "Generate random seed data" requirement.

+## Project Description:
+- The web app contains 3 pages, the main page: Students, and two other pages: Classes and Countries.
+- Each page allows the user to perform CRUD operations on the respective tables.
+- The "Add" button of each page allows the user to perform the Create operation.
+- Navigating to a page automatically performs the Read operation as entries are loaded to the respective table.
+- Clicking on an entry in the table allows the user to perform the Update and Delete operations for that entry.
+- Deleting a class or a country would result in the deletion of all students registered to the class or the country.
+- Similarly, updating the ID of a class or a country would update the respective field for every student registered to that class or country.
+- IDs for all tables are generated automatically, and CreatedDate and ModifiedDate properties are created\updated automatically whenever needed.
+Similarly, calculations like the average age of all students and the count of students per class and country are performed automatically whenever a change is made to the database.
+- The average age of students is displayed on the Students page, and the count of students per class and country are displayed for each entry in their respective table.
+- The 3rd party UI library used is Vaadin.
+Details of Vaadin can be found in the next section.

 ## Running the application